isx9/bibliometrix-python/patching_documented.md

 ### networkplot.py
 **Status:** PASS (both sources)

+### parsers.py
+**Status:** Not applicable to ETL testing
+**Reason:** Contains raw file parsers for direct dashboard uploads (parse_wos_data, parse_pubmed_data, parse_cochrane_data).
+Takes file paths as input, not DataFrames.
+Never called when uploading a standardized ETL-produced CSV.

+### plotlydownload.py
+**Status:** Not applicable to ETL testing
+**Reason:** Dashboard utility for downloading Plotly figures as PNG images.
+Takes a Plotly figure object as input, not a DataFrame.
+Never called during data processing or analysis.
+Not part of the ETL pipeline.

+### savereport.py
+**Status:** Not applicable to ETL testing
+**Reason:** Dashboard utility for saving and exporting reports as Excel files.
+Takes report objects, tables and plots as input, not a DataFrame.
+Never called during data processing or analysis.
+Not part of the ETL pipeline.

+### standardizer.py
+**Status:** PASS (import check only)
+**Reason:** Written by our team as part of the ETL pipeline.
+Transforms raw API records from OpenAlex and PubMed into the standard WoS schema DataFrame.
+Already validated by test.py which produced test_openalex.csv and test_pubmed.csv successfully.Not tested with a DataFrame — it is the component that produces the DataFrame.

+### tabletag.py
+**Status:** PASS (both sources)

+### termextraction.py
+**Status:** PASS (both sources)
+**Notes:** Was failing with: LookupError: Resource stopwords not found.
+Fixed by downloading missing NLTK data: nltk.download('stopwords') nltk.download('punkt') nltk.download('punkt_tab')

+### thematicmap.py
+**Status:** PASS (both sources)
+**Patches applied:**
+1. Lines 9-11: Reactive/DataFrame check — correctly uses `not isinstance(df, pd.DataFrame)` before calling `.get()` so it handles both plain DataFrames and Shiny reactive objects
+2. Lines 30-41: `reactive.Value()` wrapping for biblionetwork calls when processing TI and AB fields — needed because biblionetwork expects a reactive object in some code paths
+3. Line 54: Safety check added — network_plot may return None on small or empty graphs, handled gracefully
+4. Line 486: Safety check added — if field doesn't exist in DataFrame, function returns gracefully instead of crashing **Notes:** TI_TM and AB_TM are derived at runtime by term_extraction, these are not part of the required ETL schema

+### utils.py
+**Status:** Not applicable to ETL testing
+**Reason:** Contains only empty_plot(), a UI utility that generates a placeholder plot for the dashboard before analysis runs.
+Takes no DataFrame as input.
+Not part of the ETL pipeline.

 ## Known Limitations In Services
 ### CR Field - OpenAlex
 **Issue:** OpenAlex returns cited references (CR) as URLs (e.g. https://openalex.org/W2101234009) instead of formatted citation strings (e.g. "Smith J, 2019, NATURE").
 **Impact:** Functions that depend on formatted CR strings will return empty results for OpenAlex data:
 - histNetwork → NetMatrix = None
 - histPlot → SKIP (depends on histNetwork)
 - co-citation networks → empty
 **Why not fixed:** Resolving each URL would require additional  API calls per reference (potentially thousands for a 200 paper dataset), making the pipeline impractical and likely to hit  rate limits.
 **Conclusion:** This is an OpenAlex API design choice, not a  bug in the ETL pipeline.
 The spec states functions should work "assuming the raw data contains the necessary underlying  information" — OpenAlex does not provide formatted citation  strings directly.

 ### CR Field - PubMed
 **Issue:** PubMed eSummary API does not return cited references.
 **Impact:** Same functions as above will return empty results.
 **Why not fixed:** Would require switching to a different PubMed endpoint (efetch) which returns a different data format and would require significant changes to the parser.
 **Conclusion:** Known API limitation of the eSummary endpoint used in the ETL pipeline.